Behzadsharafi/PortfolioV2/CONTRIBUTING.md

 ### Bug Reports and Feature Requests

-If you encounter a bug or have a feature request, please open an **_issue_** in our repository.
+If you encounter a bug or have a feature request, please open an **_issue_** in the repository.
 Please provide as much detail as possible about the issue or feature request, including steps to reproduce the issue (if applicable).

 ### Writing Documentation

-Good documentation is essential for our project.
-If you would like to contribute to our documentation, please follow these guidelines:
+If you would like to contribute to the documentation, please follow these guidelines:

 - Make sure your contribution is relevant to the repository.
 - Use clear and concise language.